icodingclub/icodingclub.github.com/_posts/2019-05-08-Iterate On Object Properties.md

 ]
 ```

-Now this simple function will lead to an elegant iteration of Object, check out below code.
+Now this simple function will lead to an elegant iteration of Object, check out the below code.

 # Step 1: Start with `Object.entries`